 SC&I: What is the best career advice you’ve ever received?

 JR: The best advice I ever received is a simple four-word statement: be a unicorn employee.
 As someone who has always been deeply interested in technology and maintains a child-like curiosity about all things, I find the unicorn a symbol of happiness and fulfillment (and am pleased that my managers have called me one on several occasions).
 Being a unicorn employee means you wear many hats and possess a diverse set of skills that allow you not to be married to a job description.
 You can go beyond the confines of your role and move into the next position.
 Plus, it’s a little extra reason to be fabulous.

 SC&I: What advice would you like to share with current or prospective students?

 JR: I had a large set of options open to me based on my chosen courses of study.
 Looking just at ITI, there are specializations within cybersecurity, database design, hardware support, networking, data science, and so much more.
 My biggest advice for current students is to try things out.
 Get out there and apply yourself.
 Take an extra class in some passion subject of yours because you might be able to do a job in an exciting industry based on that domain experience.
 You can be a librarian working for the Walt Disney Archives, a programmer building a fitness app, or a security specialist working in a university.
 Apply your major in unique or exciting ways because you may be able to create a job for yourself that has never existed.
-If I had to give my younger self advice, I would have pushed myself towards ITI and data science sooner and not wasted my freshman and sophomore year in biology, chemistry, or calculus classes.
+If I had to give my younger self advice, I would have pushed myself toward ITI and data science sooner and not wasted my freshman and sophomore years in biology, chemistry, or calculus classes.